zextras/tech-doc/source/suite/team.rst

 Dedicated Mode
    The team app starts in a new tab.

-Select SAVE SETTING to set one of the above two modes as default for each meeting.
+Select :bdg-primary:`SAVE SETTING` to set one of the above two modes as default for each meeting.

 .. _team_changing_the_selected_mode:

 Changing the Selected Mode